-Guber primary: Anxiety in Osun PDP over party's factional crisis
+Guber Primary: Anxiety in Osun PDP over party's factional crisis

 “We are afraid that the Wike-led faction may go all out against Governor Adeleke’s proper re-nomination against the 2026 governorship re-election.
 The present situation is making the opposition in the State to spread negative narrative against the governor and the PDP”, he added.

-Meanwhile in a swift move to douse the tension, the Osun PDP in statement issued by its Chairman, Sunday Bisi called on the party’s member to remain calm in the face of the present crisis.
+Meanwhile, in a swift move to douse the tension, the Osun PDP in a statement issued by its Chairman, Sunday Bisi, called on the party’s members to remain calm in the face of the present crisis.

 “The recent court development is being handled with the maturity and institutional experience for which the PDP is known.
 The national leadership of our party has already initiated appropriate legal and administrative measures to address the matter without delay.